Skip to content

 Configuring Linkup

-Linkup is configured using a yaml file when you start your linkup session.
-This file describes the services that make up your system, and how they should be combined into linkup sessions.
+Linkup is configured using a YAML file.
+This file describes the services that make up your system and how requests should be routed between them.
+For a field-by-field schema, see the Config Reference.

 linkup: